CryptoBuddy

 CryptoBuddy is a simple software application for the encryption and compression of computer files to make them safe and secure.

+Overview

 The application uses a 64-bit block cipher algorithm for encryption and a proprietary compression algorithm.
-The CryptoBuddy software is also used as part of the CryptoStick encryption device from Research Triangle Software, Inc. The software was released for public use on June 12, 2002.
+The CryptoBuddy software is also used as part of the CryptoStick encryption device from Research Triangle Software, Inc.

+Release

+The software was released for public use on June 12, 2002.